-- Roll vs. Damage Control Procedures to regain 1D10% hull integrity. - Roll vs. Starship Communications Procedures plus Electronics Tech divided by 2 to repair the viewscreen once during combat, or - Roll 1D10 and add Starship Communications Procedures divided by 10, and compare roll with opposing communications officer.
-The highest roll jams or un-jams communications for the round.
+- 1) Roll vs. Damage Control Procedures to regain 1D10% hull integrity, - Roll vs. Starship Communications Procedures plus Electronics Tech divided by 2 to repair the viewscreen once during combat, or - Roll 1D10 and add Starship Communications Procedures divided by 10, and compare roll with opposing communications officer.
+The highest roll jams or unjams communications for the round.

-Chief Medical Officer: The ship's doctor and staff are responsible for tending to the injured during combat.
-From a practical standpoint, casualties are not miraculously healed, but rather the medical allows less injured crewman to return to their posts, maintaining the efficiency of the ship for the duration of the combat.
+Chief Medical Officer: The ship's doctor and staff are responsible for to the injured during tending combat. а practical are not standpoint, casualties miraculously healed, but rather the allows less injured medical crewman to return to their posts, maintaining the efficiency of the ship for the duration of the combat.
 The chief medical officer may make one roll: